LeonSong1995/MeDuSA/README.md

 2. Single-cell RNA-seq data.
 A [seurat](https://satijalab.org/seurat/) obejct of the reference scRNA-seq data.

 ## Example
-MCTD provides test data to show how to use.
+MeDuSA package provides test data to show how to use.
 ```R
 ##Library the package
 library(MeDuSA)